BabarZKhan/nec_aurora_vector_machine/README.md

 # What are Vector Processors?
 A vector processor acts on several pieces of data with a single instruction.
 A superscalar processor issues several instructions at a time, each of which operates on one piece of data.
 Our MIPS pipelined processor is a scalar processor.
 Vector processors were popular for supercomputers in the 1980s and 1990s because they efficiently handled the long vectors of data common in scientific computations.
 Modern high-performance microprocessors are superscalar, because issuing several independent instructions is more flexible than processing vectors.
 However, modern processors also include hardware to handle short vectors of data that are common in multimedia and graphics applications.
-These are called \textbf{single instruction multiple data (SIMD)} units.
+These are called single instruction multiple data (SIMD) units.